bevy-cheatbook/bevy-cheatbook/src/include/builtins.md

    Global renderer "fake lighting", so that shadows don't look too dark / black
  - [`Msaa`][bevy::Msaa]:
    Global renderer setting for Multi-Sample Anti-Aliasing (some platforms might only support the values 1 and 4)
+ - [`ClusterConfig`][bevy::ClusterConfig]:
+   Configuration of the light clustering algorithm, affects the performance of 3D scenes with many lights
+ - [`WireframeConfig`][bevy::WireframeConfig]:
+   Global toggle to make everything be rendered as wireframe
  - [`GamepadSettings`][bevy::GamepadSettings]:
    Gamepad input device settings, like joystick deadzones and button sensitivities
 []:#(ANCHOR_END: resources-config)